crate/cratedb-estuary/README.md

 [Estuary] provides real-time data integration and ETL for modern data pipelines.
 Build scalable, fault-tolerant streaming data pipelines that seamlessly connect to virtually any data source for data warehouses, real-time analytics, operations, machine learning, and AI.
-You can use Estuary to continously ingest and deliver both streaming and batch change data (CDC) from 100s of sources using Estuary's custom no-code connectors.
+You can use Estuary to continuously ingest and deliver both streaming and batch change data (CDC) from 100s of sources using Estuary's custom no-code connectors.